 Much of Baltimore’s poor water quality is the result of storm-induced pollution problems.
 Untreated runoff carries trash and polluted stormwater into storm drains, which flow unfiltered into our streams and Harbor.
 High bacteria levels are due to storm-induced sewer overflows, leaking sewer pipes and chronic dry weather sewage discharges from the storm drain system.
 Global climate change models indicate that Baltimore will be subject to an increasing number of intense rain storms in the coming years, making it all the more important that we repair and upgrade our pipes and as soon as possible.

 The findings of the Healthy Harbor Report Card underscore just how much work there is to do.
 Nobody said cleaning up the Baltimore Harbor would be easy and it will take time for all of the hard work we are doing today to show results, but if we make the next four years about fixing our gray infrastructure, installing green infrastructure, and giving more people the opportunity to experience our urban waterways and advocate for them, we can still have a swimmable Harbor by 2020.

-To learn more about the Report Card and the Healthy Harbor Initiative, please click here.
+Learn more about the Report Card and the Healthy Harbor Initiative here.